The Freetown Flood Disaster Emergency Appeal

 The Sierra Leone Telegraph has launched an Emergency Appeal to raise at least £50,000 to help victims of the flood disaster which took place on the 13th and 14th of August 2017 in Freetown.
-So far – in just four days, we have raised almost £5,000.
+So far – in just one week, we have raised over £6,000.
 Thanks to all that have so far donated.
 We need you to help us help the victims of this appalling disaster.

 Please note that all funds donated, will be channeled to the victims through the International Humanitarian Organisations and local NGOs that are working hard in Sierra Leone to save lives, improve quality of life, reduce poverty and take better care of the environment.